-(32) Confined spaces.
+(3[6]2) Confined spaces[rescue].

-(a) Employers must comply with Division 2/J, 437-002-0146, Confined Spaces, for their own confined spaces.

-(b) Employers must comply with Division 2/J, 437-002-0146, Confined Spaces, when they agree to serve as a designated rescue service provider.
+- (a) Employers [subject to this section] must comply with Division 2/J, 437-002-0146, Confined Spaces, for their own confined spaces. - (b) Employers [subject to this section]must comply with Division 2/J,437-002-0146.
+Confined Spaces, when they agree to serve as a designated rescue service provider.

-(c) Employers that will respond to emergency calls for rescue from confined spaces must:

-(A) Train responders to recognize inherent confined space hazards before assigning or attempting any related duties in confined space rescues.

-(i) Provide responders with understanding, knowledge, and skills necessary for safe performance of confined space rescues.

-(ii) Practice a confined space rescue operation at least once every year from a real or simulated confined space.

-(B) Responders must be certified in writing to Department of Public Safety Standards and Training (DPSST) Firefighter 1 or equivalent.

-(C) Use the Incident Management System (IMS) during confined space rescue incidents that meet the requirements of NFPA 1561 (2008): Standard on Emergency Services Incident Management System.

-(D) Assess the situation and determine if it qualifies as a confined space incident.

-- (i) Classify the operation as a rescue or body recovery. - (ii) Assess and control physical hazards related to the incident or rescue. - (iii) Assess atmospheric hazards.

-(I) Use calibrated direct-reading instruments to test the atmosphere in confined spaces for oxygen content, flammable gases and vapors, and toxic air contaminates.

-(II) When calibrated direct-reading instruments are not available, the Incident Commander must assume the situation is IDLH and ensure that responders who enter are equipped with appropriate respiratory protective equipment that comply with Division 2/I, 1910.134, Respiratory Protection.

-(iv) Determine if the space should be ventilated.
+- (c) Employers [subject to this section]that will respond to emergency calls for rescue from confined spaces must: - (A) Train responders to recognize inherent confined space hazards before assigning or attempting any related duties in confined space rescues. - (i) Provide responders with understanding, knowledge, and skills necessary for safe performance of confined space rescues. - (ii) Practice a confined space rescue operation at least once every year from a real or simulated confined space. - (B) [Certify r]Responders must be certified in writing to Department of Public Safety Standards and Training (DPSST) Fire[-F]fighter 1 [levels-] or equivalent. - (C) Use the Incident Management System (IMS) during confined space rescue incidents that meet the requirements of [-the] NFPA[-Standard] 1561[, Fire Department Incident Management] (2008): Standard on Emergency Services Incident Management System. - (D) Assess the situation and determine if it qualifies as a confined space incident. - (i) Classify the operation as a rescue or body recovery. - (ii) Assess and [secure]control physical hazards related to the incident or rescue. - (iii) Assess atmospheric hazards. - (I) Use calibrated direct-reading instruments to test the atmosphere in confined spaces for oxygen content, flammable gases and vapors, and toxic air contaminates. - (II) When calibrated direct-reading instruments are not available, the Incident Commander must assume the situation is [immediately dangerous to life and health (]IDLH[)] and [as]en sure that responders who enter are equipped with appropriate respiratory protective equipment that comply with Division 2/I, 1910.134, Respiratory Protection. - (iv) Determine if the space should be ventilated.